thoughtspot/thoughtspot.github.io/_admin/worksheets/about-worksheets.md

 4. Choose the [worksheet join rule](progressive-joins.html#).
 Either **apply joins progressively** or **apply all joins**.
 Applying joins progressively speeds up performance.

-5. If you want to disable [Row Level Security]({{ site.baseurl }}/admin/data-security/row-level-security.html#), for this worksheet, check the checkbox to disable it.
+5. If you want to disable [Row Level Security]({{ site.baseurl }}/admin/data-security/row-level-security.html#) for this worksheet, check the checkbox to disable it.

 6. Click **CLOSE** to save your changes.

-7. Expand the table names under **Columns** and select the columns to add to the worksheet, by doing any of the following:
+7. Expand the table names under **Sources** and select the columns to add to the worksheet, by doing any of the following:

     1. To add all of the columns from a table, click the table name and click **+ Add Columns**.
     2. To add a single column, double-click its name.
     3. To add multiple columns, Ctl+click each column you want to add and click **+ Add Columns**.

     Note that after you add a column, non-related tables (those without a primary/foreign key relationship) become hidden.
 If you are working with two tables that should be related, but are not, you can [add a relationship between them]({{ site.baseurl }}/admin/data-modeling/about-relationships.html#).